-The California Landscaping and Lighting Act of 1972 (California Streets and Highways Code Sections 22500-22679) allows local government agencies to form assessment districts for the purpose of financing the costs and expenses of landscaping and lighting public areas, among other things as noted below.
-The City of Oakland formed the Landscaping and Lighting Assessment District on June 23, 1989.
+The California Landscaping and Lighting Act of 1972 (California Streets and Highways Code Sections 22500-22679) allows local government agencies to form assessment districts for the purpose of financing the costs and expenses of landscaping and lighting public areas, among other things.
+The City of Oakland formed a Landscaping and Lighting Assessment District and established the assessment rates on June 23, 1989.
 In July 1993, the City increased the assessment rates after preparation of an engineer's report, notice and hearing, and public opportunity to support or oppose.
 In November 1994, the Oakland electorate approved the District and the assessments.
 In January 2011, the Alameda County Superior Court ruled that the assessments, which were approved prior to the adoption of Proposition 218, are exempt from Proposition 218.

-The LLAD, utilizing a direct benefit assessment, provides a fimding source for city parks, grounds and medians, open space, pools, and custodial services at 25 Park and Recreation centers and Field Restrooms.
+The LLAD, utilizing a direct benefit assessment, provides a funding source for city parks, grounds and medians, open space, pools, and custodial services at 25 park and recreation centers and field restrooms.
 The LLAD also supports activities outside the Public Works Agency such as community gardens, ball field maintenance, and museum landscape maintenance.